Early Childhood: Observation & Assessment

 courses, you will have covered all of the

 This course is designed to help educators, para-professionals and child caregivers observe and assess various aspects of children’s development and programs.
 Participants will learn the components necessary for strong observation skills, such as self-awareness, objectivity, confidentiality and ethical guidelines.
+Web links to videos and other observation and assessment resources will be included.

 Participants will gain techniques for organizing, analyzing and interpreting observation data.
 This course will teach how to apply assessment information to improve program quality and to best meet the needs of individual children.